Pocketpills

 I don’t live in BC.
 Will my province offer free birth control too?

 British Columbia is the first in Canada to offer free birth control for everyone under the provincial health plan.
 Not every province has hopped on board just yet.
 However, there have been ongoing campaigns all over Canada pushing for free birth control for everyone.
 Dr. Teale Phelps Bondaroff, who led the now-successful Access BC campaign, is working with sister campaigns to bring the same policy change in other provinces like Ontario, Manitoba, New Brunswick, and Nova Scotia.
-In an interview with the CBC, he said, “my hope is that this makes British Columbia a beacon of hope for reproductive justice across Canada and further afield.”
+In an interview with the CBC, he said, “My hope is that this makes British Columbia a beacon of hope for reproductive justice across Canada and further afield.”
 So, even if your province isn't there yet, there's still hope for the future!

 Outside of Canada, free contraception is already offered in Australia, New Zealand, the UK, and Scandinavian countries.